mpaulweeks/bookmarks-jekyll/_posts/2018-01-14-lesbian-experience-loneliness.md

 Reading it now, I was in awe of what the book had to say about self-acceptance.
 The text presents a clear blueprint for how to seek at personal fulfillment, and the associated pitfalls.

 Disclaimer: I realize it can be unwise (potentially unhealthy) to try and map any sort of narrative onto REAL LIFE™️.
-I merely seek to examine the text, as if it were a piece of fiction, with the goal of learning from the trials (and more trials) and eventual tribulations of this character in this book, henceforth referred to as Nagato.
+I merely seek to examine the text, as if it were a piece of fiction, with the goal of learning from the trials (and more trials) and eventual tribulations of this character in this book, henceforth referred to as Nagata.

 Moving on!